 6 quarts popped popcorn(about 1 cup unpoppped corn)

 Preheat oven to 250F.

 Pop corn.
-I do it the old fashhion way, but you can even use microwave popcorn if you want.
+I do it the old fashion way, but you can even use microwave popcorn if you want.

-Place popped corn in a large roasting pan, being sure to remove the old maids.
+Place popped corn in large cookie sheets, being sure to remove the old maids.

 Melt butter in a saucepan over medium heat.
-Add sugar, corn syrup and salt; stir to combine.
+Add sugar, corn syrup, molasses and salt; stir to combine.
 Bring to a boil, stirring constantly.
 Boil for 5 minutes without stirring.

 Slowly pour the caramel over the popped corn, mixing well.

 Bake in preheated oven for 1 hour stirring every 15 minutes.
 I alternate racks every stir to get a more even bake.